telerik/xamarin-forms-docs/installation-and-deployment/project-wizard.md

 # New Project

 In order to create a new solution using the Project Wizard customers should open the **New Project** dialog window of Visual Studio.
-Next should navigate to Templates -> Visual C# section and the Telerik UI for Xamarin.Forms Project Wizard will be listed at the end.
+Next users should navigate to Templates -> Visual C# section and the Telerik UI for Xamarin.Forms Project Wizard will be listed at the end.

 ![Visual Studio New Project](images/visual-studio-new-project-dialog.png)

-Find the **TelrikXFApp** template and click OK.
+Find the **TelerikXFApp** template and click OK.
 This will invoke the Project Wizard.
 Make your choice and click **Create**.
-Wait untill Visual Studio prepares all the projects for you.
+Wait until Visual Studio prepares all the projects for you.
 After the solution is created it should be rebuilt in order to update the Xamarin.Forms NuGet packages.

 ![Newly created solution](images/visual-studio-created-solution.png)

-After rebuilding the socution all packages and binaries will be updated and users will be ready to choose a startup project and deploy to the targeted platform.
+After rebuilding the solution all packages and binaries will be updated and users will be ready to choose a startup project and deploy it to the targeted platform.

 ## See Also